Slevinski/slevinski.github.io/series/infrastructure-and-program/entries/infrastructure-core-and-philanthropy/essay.md

 - full translation of all important materials
 - one permanent solution to all maintenance needs

-Its first promise is narrower:
+Its first promise is concrete:

 > make the existing infrastructure more stable and more usable for research, education, preservation, and international collaboration